plechi/spring-security-scribe/README.md

 Now you can login with Facebook by calling `/login` in your browser.

 That's it.
-If the authentication was successful, you can get the user's credentials by retrieving the `Authentication` object from the `SecurityContext`.
+If the user successfully authenticated with Facebook, you can get his credentials by retrieving the `Authentication` object from the `SecurityContext`.

 ```java
 Authentication auth = SecurityContextHolder.getContext().getAuthentication();